Azure/fta-architecturalreview/articles/introduction.md

 If a "solution review" is required (i.e. of the implementation of a service), then limit the scope to one service area and go deep into it, but beware of going too deeply into one area and doing a different type of review from the one you scope in 'Aim and Confirm objectives of the Review'.

+The difference between the two styles is that the "Architecture Review" is looking at the holistic service being deployed, whereas the "solution review" is looking at a much deeper dive into one specific aspect of the service (For example - Database Implementation, or Networking).
+But the same guidelines to establish the Rules of Engagement and Scoping / objectives can be applied.

 Whatever type of review you execute, it is extremely important to ensure that you know which type of review you are doing and why before you begin the exercise.

 # Agenda and Stages